EliAndrewC/l7r/rules/04-schools.md

 with no penalty.

 **First Dan:**
-Roll an extra die on double attack, parry, and wound check rolls.
+Roll an extra die on double attack, parry, and wound checks.

 **Second Dan:**
 You get a free raise on parry rolls.